mattetti/book_mdar/book/source/Chapters/1_Introduction/1_What_Is_Merb&DM.markdown

 the use of DataMapper.
 You can just as easily use the same ORM as Rails (ActiveRecord) if you prefer.

-I have chosen to use DataMapper because of it's feature set and performance.
+We have chosen to use DataMapper because of it's feature set and performance.
 One of the differences between it and ActiveRecord that I find useful is the way database attributes are handled.
 The schema, migrations and attributes are all defined in one place: your model.
 This means you no longer have to look around in